 Rather, the engines want links from authoritative sites, or links from sites that share the same focus as your site.

-But besides the link popularity you gain by getting an authoritative site to link to you, you also gain additional visibility for your Web site.
+link popularity you gain by getting an authoritative site to link to you, you also gain additional visibility for your Web site.
 So, when working on building link popularity, don't forget those two basic reasons for requesting links.

 The Purpose of this Article